 The Leadership Team of St Teresa’s considered the options regarding the possibility of a dog as a school pet in the Autumn term 2018.
 Over a period of several months following this discussion and research, the final decision was taken to introduce a dog to school in January 2019.

 The rationale to make the decision to have a school dog was as follows:

 - For the school to have a dog that is able to live as naturally as conditions allow

 - For the dog to be properly cared for

 - To have a dog that the children could learn how to care for, interact safely around and also benefit their social and emotional development

 Rua is the Headteacher’s dog.
 He lives with Mrs Thornton in her home at her own expense and will be introduced to the school environment and the children gradually.
 A vet has thoroughly checked him for any illnesses and was responsible for his initial vaccination programme.
 There are no diseases that could be caught from the dog as he is kept up-to-date with immunisations including rabies, and his worming treatment is in line with European vet guidelines.
 A register of his annual health check is kept both by Mrs Thornton and the vets’ surgery.

 It is accepted that interacting with animals is not appropriate for all children but that for some it has the potential to provide many positive benefits.
 Any parent who does not wish their child to interact with the dog is invited to write to inform Mrs Thornton of their wishes.
-This risk assessment will be reviewed annually and the impact of a school dog will be evaluated by the Governing Body and Senior Leadership Team.
+This risk assessment will be reviewed annually and the impact of a school dog will be evaluated by the Governing Board and Senior Leadership Team.

 Children from Year 3 – Year 6 are invited to help walk Rua at lunchtime.